shindavid/AlphaZeroArcade/docs/Q-Dispersion-Tree-Search.md

 ## Hidden State Model

-In order to build towards Nash-ISMCTS, we will imbue MT-ISMCTS with AlphaZero-mechanics in the natural way:
+In order to build towards QDTS, we will imbue MT-ISMCTS with AlphaZero-mechanics in the natural way:

 - Replace random rollouts with value network ($V$) evaluations
 - Incorporate a policy network ($P$) and use PUCT as the action selection criterion.